hazelcast/hazelcast/site/docs/tutorials/cdc.md

 }
 ```

-The `Customer` class we use for deserializing change events is quite
+The `Customer` class we map change events to is quite simple too:
-simple too:

 ```java
 package org.example;